 Clearly, what [the listener] has asked is a brilliant question because it does reveal that the bigotry we're told they held back then, they didn't hold and what they did was they put the family unit higher than the government unit and they tried to work hard to keep the family together.
 And, as we can show in two or three hundred studies since then, the more you weaken the family, the more it hurts the entire culture and society.

-So they had a strong culture, a strong society and it was based on a strong family to preceded government and they crafted their policies to protect a strong family.
+So they had a strong culture, a strong society and it was based on a strong family that preceded government and they crafted their policies to protect a strong family.